marcus65001/c412-website/src/posts/exercise-1.md

 Resolved by using the full path to the home directory.

-The next part is creating a functional Docker container for colour detection:
+The next part is creating a functional Docker container for color detection:

-The specification for the colour detector given in the handbook is rather vague: by "most present color", do they mean our detector should output the exact colour values of whatever colour that appears the most by frequency count or within a predefined set of colours we detect whether any of these are present in the section?
+The specification for the color detector given in the handbook is rather vague: by "most present color", do they mean our detector should output the exact color values of whatever colour that appears the most by frequency count or within a predefined set of colours we detect whether any of these are present in the section?

-As it is to be implemented for Duckiebots, I assume the latter is more useful in this sense and thus the set of colour selected would naturally be white, red and yellow, which are the colours we used to mark different features on the Duckietown lanes.
+As it is to be implemented for Duckiebots, I assume the latter is more useful in this sense.
+Thus the set of colors selected would naturally be white, red and yellow, which are the colors we used to mark different features on the Duckietown lanes.

-When implementing the colour detection:
+When implementing the color detection:

-* The output we got from the camera stream is in the BGR colour space.
-But it is easier to define colour ranges that can take environment changes (illumination) into account in HSV colour space.
+* The output we got from the camera stream is in the BGR color space.
+But it is easier to define colour ranges that can take environment changes (illumination) into account in HSV color space.
 So I first convert the frames into HSV.

   * [OpenCV documentation](https://docs.opencv.org/4.x/df/d9d/tutorial_py_colorspaces.html) explained this in detail
-* In HSV, the colour red is on two ends of the hue spectrum, so two sets of ranges are needed to properly capture red colour.
+* In HSV, the color red is on two ends of the hue spectrum, so two sets of ranges are needed to capture the red color.

-The final colour detection module implemented ([Docker Hub](https://hub.docker.com/r/marcus65001/colordetector), [Github](https://github.com/marcus65001/duckie_color_det)) would take camera stream and the n_split environment parameter as input and output a table of most present colour of interest detected in the divided n horizontal areas:
+The final color detection module implemented ([Docker Hub](https://hub.docker.com/r/marcus65001/colordetector), [Github](https://github.com/marcus65001/duckie_color_det)) would take the camera stream and the n_split environment parameter as input and output a table of the most present color of interest detected in the divided n horizontal areas:

 ![](/static/img/color_det.png "Example output on test image")